mongoq/Green-Tsetlin-Machine/README.md

 https://green-tsetlin.readthedocs.io/en/latest/
 https://github.com/ooki/green_tsetlin

 Sources (MNIST dataset):
 https://botpenguin.com/glossary/mnist-dataset

+With this project you have:

-A Google Colab (Pro) notebook (.ipynb file) can be used to train and classify MNIST 28x28 pixel binary images.
+* A Google Colab (Pro) notebook (.ipynb file) that can be used to train and classify MNIST 28x28 pixel binary images.

-A standalone C-program (.c file) can be used to classify MNIST 28x28 pixel binary images.
+* A standalone C-program (.c file) that can be used to classify MNIST 28x28 pixel binary images.

-A small Python script (pixel_painter.py) can be used to draw the digits 0-9 and save the resulting 28x28 pixel image either as a Python Pickle (.pkl) or C-header (.h) file.
+* A small Python script (pixel_painter.py) that can be used to draw the digits 0-9 and save the resulting 28x28 pixel image either as a Python Pickle (.pkl) or C-header (.h) file.

 To run the Google Colab (Pro) Python script: Upload the .ipynb file of this repo at Google Colab (Pro) and a pixel_data.pkl image file (a digit 0-9) you drew with Pixel Painter.